rurban/libu8ident/README.md

   Which exactly is unknown, but the new script might lead to a mixed-script violation.

-* Faster **maybe_normalize** check.
-I.e. search for MARK and DECOMPOSED codepoints.
-  We only need to normalize, if the codepoint in question is different under NFKC, resp. the current normalization option.
-I have that in cperl to great effect, but with NFC only.
-Here we can use `--with-roaring` or binary search.

 * **[IdentifierType](http://www.unicode.org/reports/tr39/#Identifier_Status_and_Type)**
   The list of idtypes is provided, but not yet integrated into any API.
   E.g. if someone wants to allow the Technical idtype.